How is acute lymphocytic leukemia diagnosed?

 If the leukemia cells have a particular gene (or chromosome) change, PCR can be used after treatment to try to find small numbers of leukemia cells that may not be visible with a microscope.

 Lumbar puncture (spinal tap)

-This test looks for leukemia cells in the cerebrospinal fluid (CSF), the liquid that surrounds the brain and spinal cord.
 ALL can spread to the area around the brain and spinal cord.
-To check for this spread, doctors remove a sample of CSF for testing.
+To check for this spread, doctors remove a sample of the fluid from that area (cerebrospinal fluid or CSF) for testing.

-The patient may lay on their side or sit up for this test.
+You may lay on your side or sit up for this test.
 The doctor first numbs an area in the lower part of the back over the spine.
-A small, hollow needle is then placed between the bones of the spine and into the area around the spinal cord to withdraw some of the fluid.
+A small, hollow needle is then placed between the bones of the spine and into the area around the spinal cord to collect some fluid.